How to Unlearn This Communication Pitfall: passive aggression, part I

 The problem is that most of the time, people can see right through it.

-In the next two posts over the next few weeks, we’re gonna really get into it: what passive aggression is, how and why it shows up (often in disguise), and how we can get better at noticing when we’re using it — plus, how to start reversing the pattern.
+In the next two posts, we’re gonna really get into it: what passive aggression is, why it shows up (often in disguise), what it looks like, and how to start reversing the pattern.